-Nature of Breach Sanctions 2 Failure to submit the borrower's ₩1,000,000 per day for each loan from the day it was details before disbursement, disbursed till the date it was discovered or reported.
-Individual letter of explanation from the CRO and CCO to CRMS Guidelines. the Director, Banking Supervision, and Director Financial Policy & Regulation for each unreported loan.
-Value of each approved loan or disbursed amount (whichever is higher) to be immediately deducted from qualifying capital in the capital adequacy ratio for regulatory capital purposes, and apply same for the next three (3) years. , · · · · · · · · · · · · · · · · · · · penalty shall be the equivalent of all incomes earned from dispursements each loan or credit.
+S/N Nature of Breach Sanctions 2 1.
+Failure to submit the borrower's Name 1,000,000 per day for each loan from the day it was details before disbursement, disbursed till the date it was discovered or reported. from the effective date of this Individual letter of explanation from the CRO and CCO to CRMS Guidelines. the Director, Banking Supervision, and Director Financial Policy & Regulation for each unreported loan.
+Value of each approved loan or disbursed amount (whichever is higher) to be immediately deducted from qualifying capital in the capital adequacy ratio for regulatory capital purposes, and apply same for the next three (3) years.
+2. Persistent failure to submit Where breach occurs 3 or more times in a calendar year, borrowers' details before penalty shall be the equivalent of all incomes earned from disbursements each loan or credit.
 In addition, Approved Persons' Regime will require decertification of the CRO and CCO.
-Submission of misloading ¥10,000 per day for each incorrect or invalid data from the J . day it was submitted to the date it was discovered. ' • Individual letter of explanation from the CRO and CCO to the Director, Banking Supervision, and Director Financial of borrower's credit file/Failure Policy & Regulation for each reported loan. to update existing or live records For recurring incidents in more than 3 loans/credits in a to reflect status of credit or loan calendar year, penalty shall be the equivalent of 50% of all Diogramanay hatwaan tatal lagge incomes earned from each loan or credit. , , Where there is a single incident in one calendar year, a letter of explanation from the CFO and CRO to the - Director, Banking Supervision, and Director Financial , , , Policy & Regulation on the discrepancy.
-In connection with • two or more incidents in a calendar year, the Approved Persons' Regime will require decertification of the CFO and 0.470 CRO.
-Failure to submit the borrower's details before disbursement, from the effective date of this CRMS Guidelines.
-Persistent failure to submit borrowers' details before disbursements Submission of misleading, incorrect or incomplete information/Discrepancy between information submitted on the CRMS and the contents of borrower's credit file/Failure to update existing or live records
+3. Submission of misleading, Name 10,000 per day for each incorrect or invalid data from the incorrect or incomplete day it was submitted to the date it was discovered. information/Discrepancy Individual letter of explanation from the CRO and CCO to between information submitted the Director, Banking Supervision, and Director Financial on the CRMS and the contents of borrower's credit file/Failure Policy & Regulation for each reported loan. to update existing or live records For recurring incidents in more than 3 loans/credits in a to reflect status of credit or loan calendar year, penalty shall be the equivalent of 50% of all to reflect status of credit of loan incomes earned from each loan or credit.
+Discrepancy between total loans Where there is a single incident in one calendar year, a 4. or advances or credits reported letter of explanation from the CFO and CRO to the on FiNA or any regulatory Director, Banking Supervision, and Director Financial platform and total value of credit Policy & Regulation on the discrepancy.
+In connection with or exposures reported in the two or more incidents in a calendar year, the Approved CRMS Persons' Regime will require decertification of the CFO and CRO.